 The Company has an Employee Stock Purchase Plan under which associates may purchase up to 1,000,000 shares of common stock.
 Under the plan, eligible associates may elect to contribute, through payroll deductions, up to 10% of their base pay to a trust during any plan year, i.e., January 1 through December 31 of the same year.
-Semi-annually, typically in January and July of each year, the plan issues, for the benefit of the employees, shares of common stock at the lesser of (a) 85% of the fair market value of the common stock on the first day of the vesting period (January 1 or July 1), or (b) 85% of the fair market value of the common stock on the last day of the vesting period (June 30 or December 31 of the same year).
+Semi-annually, typically in January and July of each year, the plan issues, for the benefit of the employees, shares of common stock at the lesser of (a) 85% of the fair market value of the common stock on the first day of the vesting period (January 1 or July 1), or (b) 85% of the fair market value of the vesting period (June 30 or December 31 of the same year).
 At January 31, 2018, 455,265 shares remain that can be purchased under the plan.